 Reduce the amount of electronics, including cell phones, that you buy and recycle them when you are definitely done with them.
 Recycling these items helps eliminate the need for more mining and keeps them out of the landfill.
 Eco-Cell (www.eco-cell.org), a Kentucky based company, works to help gorillas by encouraging cell phone recycling, educating about the issues and donating funds to support gorilla conservation.

-The Oakland Zoo is happy to take your old cell phone and recycle it through Eco-Cell.
-Just bring it in to our Rides Area ticket booth and turn it in.
-Each phone is good for a complimentary train ticket.
+Oakland Zoo is happy to take your old cell phone and recycle it through Eco-Cell.
+Just bring it in to the train and turn it in.
+Each phone is good for a complimentary train ticket!